The History of ...

 The Committee of Lymm CC, with the exception of the Chairperson, is elected annually by members at the Annual General Meeting held on the first Tuesday in February every year.
 The Committee posts are as follows...
 Chairperson, Commodore, Vice-Commodore, Rear Commodore, Secretary, Treasurer, Magazine/Website Editor, Social Secretary, Wine Sub-Committee Chairperson, Clubhouse Officer, Engineering Officer, Harbourmaster, Membership Officer, Mooring Officer, Quartermaster, Security Officer and Development Officer.
 The posts are nominally for one year with the exception of the Chairperson, President and Vice-Presidents positions which are usually for three years.

 In addition to the Committee and Principal Officers listed above there are many unsung heroes... far too many to be listed here, that have contributed to the Club and its facilities to make it what it is today.
-At the time of writing (February 2019) there are 189 members, 68 boats plus a waiting list for moorings.
+In February 2019 there were 189 members, 68 boats plus a waiting list for moorings.
 The Club is going from strength to strength as new members join and bring an added diversity of qualities, skills and knowledge to the Club.

 Every year the club awards thirteen trophies to members for various activities which are presented by the Chairman at the Annual Laying Up Dinner Dance in November.
 They are as follows...